silentstranger5/blog/content/posts/obj/parsing-obj-file-part-4.md

 parse_materials(&ctx);
 ```

+Here is a [material file](../solids.mtl) that you can use to test the program.
+You can check out [source code](../obj3.c) as always.
 Try to compile the program.
 It should now print materials data.

-You can also check out [source code](../obj3.c) as always.